 In this lesson, you'll follow Dan and Jen on an outing to the Imperial Palace in the heart of Tokyo.
 During their misadventures, you'll learn the right language for navigating your own way around the city.
 You'll also get familiar with some words for places that you'll likely want to find during your own travels, like the ATM machine, the train station, the restroom, and more!

 Who doesn't like to eat?
 One of the best things about getting to know a new language and culture is getting to try out the food that goes along with it.
 In this lesson, you'll learn about Japanese diet and food etiquette.
 You'll go to one of the most common eateries in Japan: noodle and sushi restaurants, where you'll practice being seated, asking for an English menu, ordering food and drinks, and taking care of the check all in Japanese.

 For the next three lessons, you'll travel out of Tokyo to see Japan's beautiful countryside.
 As a planning stage of the trip, you'll get acquainted with the different types of hotels in Japan, including traditional Japanese-style inns and more Western-style hotels.
-You'll learn how to say months and dates in Japanese for making a hotel reservation.
-And you'll also practice a mock check-in.
+You'll also learn how to say dates in Japanese for making a hotel reservation and practice them by using a mock check-in.